 Indonesian part of Borneo is divided into five provinces North Kalimantan (KALTARA) East Kalimantan (KALTIM), South Kalimantan (KALSEL), Central Kalimantan (KALTENG) and West Kalimantan (KALBAR).
 It has a total territory of 539,500 sq km, it covers almost 30% of Indonesia’s land area, while the population of 16 million people is only 7% of the total Indonesian population.

 Despite exploration and development of Borneo, many areas of Kalimantan are still untouched by the Western world.
-Tourist facilities are relatively not developed, the tourist visitors are just few.
-Many foreigners you meet are from the oil and wood booms which began in the early 1970s.
-Good roads are only found near the big coastal cities (there are paved roads between Samarinda and Banjarmasin and around Pontianak), but rivers are the main transportation arteries to the hinterland destinations.
+Tourist facilities are relatively not developed, the tourist visitors remain just few.
+Except the Good roads are only found near the big coastal cities (there are paved roads between Samarinda and Banjarmasin and around Pontianak), rivers are the main transportation arteries to the hinterland destinations.